Join Us

 Catalog

-Advantages and Disadvantages of Carbon Film Resistors
+Advantages of Carbon Film Resistors

 Temperature Coefficient of Resistance (TCR)